achen6159/My-Space-Game/README.md

 ## Object of this game

-To kill all of the mobs.
+To kill all of the mobs before they touch the bottom.
+You can also kill the UFO for extra points.

 ## Controls